 For any map, you have to learn to read and understand the language of the map.
 In some cases, this language is expressed using words, but more often it’s done through the use of symbols.

-To read and understand a topographic map you will need to understand the language of the colors used and the contour lines.
-These are the concepts that the rest of this guide will be focusing on.
+To read and understand a topographic map, you will need to understand the language of the colors used and the contour lines.

 The Colors on a USGS Topographic Map